ankurkohli007/Cervical-Cancer-Detection-CNNs-VGG16-module-TensorFlow/README.md

 Contributions to improve the project are welcome!
 Feel free to fork the repository and submit pull requests with your enhancements.

-PS: The above project is to cervical cancer detection using convolutional neural networks (CNNs) VGG16 module.
+PS: The above project is simple example for cervical cancer detection using convolutional neural networks (CNNs) VGG16 module.